Applies to: Microsoft Outlook 2013

 DisableReadingPaneCompose Registry key

-You can also disable reading pane compose by editing edit the registry or use group policy to disable it in a network enviroment.
+You can also disable reading pane compose by editing edit the registry or use group policy to disable it in a network environment.
 Note that you will need to restart Outlook for the change to take effect.

 If you don't want to edit the registry yourself, you can download and run this registry file.
 (You may need to right click and choose Save Target as.)